revbayes/revbayes/help/md/setOption.md

         DEFAULT: true

-    useScaling=<true,false>      Should the likelihood in continuous-time Markov chain (CTMC) models be scaled?
+    useScaling=<true,false>      Should the partial likelihoods in continuous-time Markov chain (CTMC) models be scaled to avoid underflow?
         DEFAULT: true

     scalingDensity=<integer>     If so, scale CTMC likelihoods every n-th node (min = 1).